Tianjin Metro

 The Tianjin Metro or Tianjin Rail Transit is the rapid transit system in the city of Tianjin, which was the second city in mainland China after Beijing to operate a subway system (the Beijing Subway opened in 1971).
-Opened in 1984, the system has 8 operating lines and 205 stations spanning 326.5 km.
+First opened in 1984, the system currently has 11 operating lines and 233 stations spanning 326.5 km.

-The lines are jointly operated by two companies: the Tianjin Metro Group Co.
-Ltd and the Binhai Mass Transit Development Co.
-Ltd. The former operates Lines 1, 2, 3, 6, and 10, while the latter operates Lines 5 and 9.
-The two companies merged and regrouped as the Tianjin Rail Transit Group Co.
-(TRT) in 2017.

 History

 Tianjin, as an inland harbor of China, has long been a major commercial city.
 After the founding of the People's Republic in 1949, the number of vehicles on the roads significantly increased, causing pollution.
 To overcome these problems, the transport authority decided to close the old tram network and switch over to a rapid transit system.

 However, due to cost, it was not until 1970 that construction of the system first took place.
 The first section, spanning 3.6 km of track and 4 stations (Xinhualu, Yingkoudao, Anshandao and Haiguangsi), was completed by February 1976.
 Further construction was delayed due to an earthquake in 1976.
 The second section, with an additional 1.6 km of track and the Xinanjiao and Erweilu stations, was completed by 1980.
 After construction resumed, the total length was 7.4 km, with 8 stations, and service on the line began on 28 December 1984.